Kherson watermelon: History

-Watermelons were thought to have been introduced by Crimean Tatars – a Turkic ethnic group and an indigenous peoples of Crimea – before the 18th century.
+Watermelons were thought to have been introduced by Crimean Tatars – a Turkic ethnic group and an indigenous people of Crimea – before the 18th century.
 During World War II, residents of the Kherson region would make molasses or jam from boiled-down watermelons when there were restrictions on sugar usage.
 Prior to the Russian invasion of Ukraine, which began in 2022, a yearly tradition was televised, with a barge full of watermelons leaving Kherson for Kyiv along the Dnieper river.

 Russian invasion

 During the Russian invasion of Ukraine and the subsequent Russian occupation, farmers in the region who usually produced watermelons were unable to do so.
 The watermelon became a symbol of Kherson.
 At the Ukrainian stand at COP27, a watermelon was displayed with a Ukrainian flag.
 The president of Ukraine, Volodymyr Zelenskyy, joked upon arriving in newly liberated Kherson in November 2022 that he travelled there because he "wanted a watermelon".
 Ukrposhta, the Ukrainian national postal services company, released watermelon-themed stamps commemorating the liberation of Kherson.